visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 3. The data set will pan with the mouse.

   * In 3D, the data set rotates.

+4. Middle click and move the mouse up and down.
+The data set will zoom in and out.

+  * In 3D, the data set will also zoom in and out.

 Using zoom mode
 ~~~~~~~~~~~~~~~